skyzyx/firecracker.js/README.md

 ## Inspiration

+[DOMBuilder](https://github.com/skyzyx/dombuilder) (this project's predecessor) was originally inspired by (but shares zero code with) the [`Builder` code from Scriptaculous](https://github.com/madrobby/scriptaculous/blob/master/src/builder.js) which I discovered in 2005-ish, and implemented my own independent version in 2008.

-DOMBuilder (this project's predecessor) inspired [DOMBrew](https://github.com/glebm/DOMBrew/), which then inspired improvements to VDOM.
+DOMBuilder inspired [DOMBrew](https://github.com/glebm/DOMBrew/), which then inspired improvements to VDOM.

+[React](https://reactjs.org), which became public in 2013 (5 years after DOMBuilder), has many similarities in the public API for rendering DOM elements (while handling **much** more complex use-cases than DOMBuilder at the cost of **much** larger file size).
+That said, I very much doubt React took any inspiration from DOMBuilder in any way, and the similarities are purely coincidental.